 As long as Bob remain’s on this record, it remains locked, so if Rudy tries again to edit the Agent name he finds that it is still locked.

 Notice that the new $675,000 offer that Bob entered now appears in Rudy’s copy of the database.
-Whenever you begin editing a record Panorama not only locks that record, it also updates your copy of the record with the latest data from the server.
+Whenever you begin editing a record Panorama not only locks that record, it also updates the local copy of the record with the latest data from the server.

-Rudy completes his modification by typing in the new agent name and then moving to another record to unlock the record he just modified.
+Rudy completes his modification by typing in the new agent name (Mary Jackson) and then moving to another record to unlock the record he just modified.

-Bob can’t see Rudy’s change right away, but it will appear if he edits this record again or chooses Synchronize Data from the File menu.
+At this point, the record is unlocked, and the server contains the changes made by both Bob and Rudy.
+However, Bob can’t yet see the change Rudy made to the agent name.
+The change will appear if Bob edits this record again, or if Bob chooses Synchronize Data from the File menu.
 Here’s what Bob’s screen looks like after he synchronizes.

 To learn more about synchronization see Shared Database Synchronization.